wushitong1234/CommOT/README.md

 This implement is more efficient than the version in the files "BlahutA.m" and "sinkhorn_admm.m".

-Note: the major modification in the file "RD_CBA.m" is the way of matrix multiplication in matlab, which only needs $O(N^2)$ for each multiplication.
+Note: the major modification in the file "RD_CBA.m" is the way of matrix multiplication in matlab.

+The code in "RD_CBA.m" only needs $O(N^2)$ for each multiplication.